k2bd/gateau-poker/README.md

 ## Known deviations from the rules
 ### Simplifications
+* Currently no blind increases
+* Currently no antes

 ### To-dos
 * Winner's hand is revealed when everyone else folds
 * Players who don't have to reveal hands during showdown should auto-muck their hands